dynamsoft-docs/document-normalizer-docs/programming/xamarin/api-reference/document-normalizer.md

 **Parameters**

-`[in] imageData`: The memory buffer containing image pixels in defined format.
+`[in] imageData` The memory buffer containing image pixels in defined format.

 **Return Value**